 The Employee Services Building (Building 2) opened in February 1983.
 It houses a cafeteria and dining area, an employee health unit, and a seminar room.
 Food services are managed by a contract with the Washington State Commission for the Blind.

 The Shops Complex (Building 8) consists of a heated warehouse and a variety of shops for carpentry, painting, metal working, and instrument repair and assembly.
-The National Ocean Service Pacific Tide Party occupies space on the mezzanine level at the north end of the building.
+The NOAA Dive Center occupies space in the north end of the building, including a 30-foot dive tower.
 A mobile boat hoist and an overhead bridge crane are available to transport launches into the building's boat shop from the staging pier.
 This building has been in operation since December 1982.

 The staging pier just north of the Shops Complex provides temporary berthing for occasional visits by NOAA's hydrographic and research vessels.
 The L-shaped pier extends 192 feet into the lake and 252 feet parallel to the shoreline.